 If the second option sounds better to you and you’d like to sleep in your own room by yourself but want to have the option to go out and meet people.
 Even though the first option used to be my favourite and felt safest to me, over the years I’ve really started to love this second option.
 The first usually means late nights, very little sleep, and meeting lots and lots of new people, and this was really great for me during my first year of solo travels.
 Now, I really like to stay at AirBnBs and boutique hotels, and especially small lodges.
 By staying in these types of accommodation, you get the chance to talk to locals at length, the staff!
 Some of the most inspiring and amazing people I’ve met while traveling solo has been staff of places I was staying.
 Other meeting spots are local bars and parks!
 Make sure to ask the staff where to go and they’ll give you the best suggestions for sure.
 Also have a look at the experience page on AirBnB, there is some very interesting stuff on there.

-My favorite part of traveling by myself is the absolute and complete independence.
+My favourite part of traveling by myself is the absolute and complete independence.
 You can go and do whatever you want, whenever you want.
 This can definitely be challenging in the beginning, but once you get the hang of it you’ll have all the freedom in the world.
 If you meet fun people, join them!
 Don’t like it anymore?
 Go solo again.
 Don’t set your alarm or set it every day at 5am, it doesn’t matter because it’s only for yourself (except you might get some slightly angry dorm mates at 5am…).
 Having this complete independence and therefore only being able to rely on myself gave me such a massive confidence boost and really helped me in other aspects of my life as well!